 Our position on Brexit

-As part of our Brexit planning we have considered a number of different exit scenarios, including the possibility of the UK leaving the EU without an agreed deal, and put in place arrangements to mitigate any potential disruption for our customers, clients and operations.
+As part of our Brexit planning we have considered a number of different Brexit scenarios, including the possibility of the UK leaving the EU without an agreed deal, and put in place arrangements to mitigate any potential disruption for our customers, clients and operations.

 We will continue to follow the political process and review the arrangements we have put in place in the light of any major developments.
 As a global investment manager we have extensive experience of adapting to regulatory change and working across borders.